Jeff-Winchell/Gerrymander/README.md

 To run this yourself, this assumes using python 3 and a handful of python libraries and SQL Server 2019.
 Other versions or flavors of SQL with geospatial abilities should need minimal modifications.

+Requires at least 20 GB of space for the census data.

 Make_Main_Env.bat creates the conda environment needed to run this project's code Load_CensusDB.py downloads needed census data and stores it in the SQL db.